‘Orient Express’ experience ends with a bus from Calais to Lille and Eurostar train

 The writer’s “huge peaceful wilderness of outer London” is entirely eliminated by the 11-mile tunnel beneath the suburbs.
 One plus point of the new arrangement is that passengers arrive at the most majestic terminus in Britain, London St Pancras.

 Mark Smith, the international rail expert who runs the Seat61.com website, says: “This is apparently due to the increasing unpredictability of the Channel crossing.
-Brexit delays and congestion in the wake of the P&O Ferries débacle have put Belmond in a difficult position.”
+Brexit delays and congestion in the wake of the P&O Ferries debacle have put Belmond in a difficult position.”

 Since 17 March, no P&O vessels have sailed between Dover and Calais, putting pressure on the other ferry operators as well as the Eurotunnel vehicle service.